Ascension St. John Hospital Hematology Oncology Fellowship

 Scholarly Activity 12 months

-The inpatient Oncology and the inpatient Hematology Academic Services provide consultations on patients with cancer or blood disorders who are hospitalized in Ascension St. John Hospital.
-In addition, these services provide care for patients admitted to the Oncology or Hematology Academic Inpatient services.
-The assigned Fellow is responsible for evaluating the patient’s history, clinical and laboratory findings and using these to make recommendations for further diagnostic evaluations, treatment and monitoring of response.
+This Oncology Service provides consultations on patients with cancer that are hospitalized at Ascension St. John.
+In addition, the service provides care for patients admitted to the oncology in-patient service.
+The assigned fellow and resident are responsible for evaluating the patient’s history, clinical and laboratory findings and using these to make recommendations for further diagnostic evaluations, treatment and monitoring of response.
 The treatment plan should include management of the cancer and its related symptoms, taking into consideration co-existing clinical conditions.
-The Hematology-Oncology Fellow will present the data to the attending physician on the Hematology or Oncology service and will prepare the official written interpretation and recommendations for the referring physician.
-The Fellow will also continue to follow the patient and write notes when ongoing participation in the clinical care of the patient is warranted.
-The Fellow will also work with the palliative care nurse practitioner who participates on the inpatient team to integrate aspects of palliative care into the patient’s treatment plan as appropriate.
+The Hematology-Oncology resident and fellow will present the data to the attending physician on the oncology service and will prepare the official written interpretation and recommendations for the referring physician.
+The resident and fellow will also continue to follow the patient and write notes when ongoing participation in the clinical care of the patient is warranted.
+The fellow will also work with the palliative care nurse practitioner that participates on the in-patient team to integrate aspects of palliative care into the patient’s treatment plan as appropriate.
+Rotation includes: 1-2 half-day continuity clinics at the Van Elslander Cancer Center each week, attendance at the weekly Hematology and Oncology Case conference, participation in the weekly fellow’s Didactic Lecture, and twice a month Journal Club.

-Fellows rotating on the in-patient unit will experience two months rotation at Henry Ford Hospital one month for BMT.
-Fellows will experience a comprehensive in-depth exposure to the acute management of patients with hematologic and non-hematologic malignancies who are undergoing autologous or allogeneic transplantation, and patients who are undergoing salvage chemotherapy prior to initiation of the transplant maneuver.
-In addition to one dedicated month for Ambulatory malignant hematology, will be familiar with the diagnosis and management of hematologic malignancies.
+Fellows rotating on the BMT at Karmanos will do 2 weeks of Inpatient and 2 weeks of outpatient clinic at Karmanos.
+They will experience a comprehensive in-depth exposure to the acute management of patients with hematologic and non-hematologic malignancies who are undergoing autologous or allogeneic transplantation, and patients who are undergoing salvage chemotherapy prior to initiation of the transplant maneuver.
+In addition, this rotation provides an opportunity for the establishment of patient-oriented clinical research.

 We accept applications only through ERAS.
 Interviews will take place in September and October.